sumamakhan761/Data-science-interview-questions/Probability.md

 - Google - We are given two random variables,X and Y. Both are independent and uniformly distributed in some interval, each with the mean of 0 and the standard deviation of 1.
 What is the probability that 2X>Y?
 - Amazon - Suppose you flip a (biased) coin N times and it lands heads K times.
 Can you derive the Maximum Likelihood estimator of the coin’s probability of landing heads?
 - Goldman Sachs - What is the Probability Density Function of Z=max(X,Y) where X,Y∼U(0,1)?
+- Jane Street - You flip four coins.
+At least two are tails.
+What is the probability that exactly three are tails?
+Note: some interviewers might ask you not to use any tools, even pen and paper!
+-

 </details>